 Replacement bulbs are specified in the chart below.
-Headlamp bulbs must be marked with an authorized "D.O.T." for North America and an "E" for Europe to ensure lamp performance, light brightness and pattern and safe visibility.
+Headlamp bulbs must be marked with an authorized D.O.T. marking for North America to make sure they have the proper lamp performance, light brightness, light pattern and safe visibility.
 The correct bulbs will not damage the lamp assembly or void the lamp assembly warranty and will provide quality bulb illumination time.